Nutlope/algorithms/Techniques/README.md

 - Two pointer technique
 - Unicode manipulation: using ord() and chr() to go from char to unicode and unicode to char respectively.
 Used in problems where we want to use the alphabet.
 - Finding palindromes: treat each letter as the center of a palindrome, and use two pointers on the outside to check
+- Use a stack for problems like valid paranthesis